Please ensure Javascript is enabled for purposes of website accessibility

 Mutual fund commissions $0 N/A

-Account maintenance fee $25 6-month inactivity fee (easily avoidable) $0, or $5 per month for Robinhood Gold
+Account maintenance fee $25 6-month inactivity fee (easily avoidable by logging in periodically) $0, or $5 per month ($50 annually) for Robinhood Gold

 SoFi Invest vs. Robinhood: Investments available

-SoFi Active Investing recently released alternative investments and mutual funds.
+SoFi Invest recently released alternative investments and mutual funds.
 Investors can buy and sell mutual funds, private equity funds, real estate funds, and other investment types.
-As of January 2024, SoFi Active Investing offers 6,000 mutual funds to choose from.
+SoFi Invest offers 6,000 mutual funds to choose from.

 Both platforms offer commission-free options trading, a rarity in the industry.

 Robinhood currently allows investors to trade 15 different cryptocurrencies with no commissions whatsoever.
-As of January 2024, SoFi Invest does not offer cryptocurrency trading.
+While it offered cryptocurrency trading in the past, SoFi Invest no longer does.

 SoFi Invest Robinhood